ThinkUpLLC/makerbase/README.md

 This Vagrant virtual machine was built with [PuPHPet](http://puphpet.com).
 To modify it for your own purposes, drag and drop puphpet/config.yaml onto (http://puphpet.com) and regenerate.

+TK Be sure to copy over the files/ folder for all the custom makerbase setup stuff.

 ## Elasticsearch Cheatsheet

 Restart node: